thebma/RantBucket/readme.md

 Not directed towards anyone, nor should anyone take this personally.

-Q: "But why would you even keep track of this?"
+### **"But why would you even keep track of this?"**

-A: "To remind me what pissed me off, so when I develop software I don't fall for the same pitfalls."
+_To remind me what pissed me off, so when I develop software I don't fall for the same pitfalls._

+### **"There is an solution for that / You misuse the API / You're stupid!"**

+_I'm not an all seeing eye or an oracle of knowing it all, you're free file an issue to me to retract my statements, albeit that there is a valid solution is provided_